Daily Jobs › Remote Work

 Now, almost five centuries later, Shakespeare’s words, “Desperate times breed desperate measures,” still hold true and relevant.
 Only, the time of pandemic we are going through has bred tech-savvy and innovative measures.

-We can all feel and sense the dramatic changes in our lives, and particularly the reshaping of the workplace environment, collaboration, and communication.
-Digitalization and work from home have become an ever-growing trend.
+We can all feel and sense the dramatic changes in our lives, particularly the reshaping of the workplace environment, collaboration, and communication.
+Digitalization and work from home have become an ever-growing workforce trend.
 But to get a more objective and precise idea of the immense and massive impact of this shift and the associated benefits and drawbacks it offers, let’s have a look at the remote work statistics we’ve collected for you.

 Compelling Findings of Work from Home Statistics